learn-co-curriculum/phase-3-active-record-mechanics/README.md

 Still confused?
 Let's take a quick look at what ActiveRecord can do.

 ## ActiveRecord ORM
+Active Record is a Ruby gem, meaning we get an entire library of code just by running `gem install activerecord` or by including it in our `Gemfile`.
+As a result, we can get an enormous amount of functionality simply by following a few conventions.

+####Connect to DB
 This is how we would connect to a database:

 ```ruby